|Jul 28, 2015|

-Not everyone in Napa county would look to Andy Beckstoffer as a touchstone, but his quote above, more susinctly than anything I have read, states why Napa should be a place where a no-growth movement can bud and set a precedent for other communitites, just as it did for the agricultural preserve movement.
+Not everyone in Napa county would look to Andy Beckstoffer as a touchstone, but his quote above, more succinctly than anything I have read, states why Napa should be a place where a no-growth movement can bud and set a precedent for other communities, just as it did for the agricultural preserve movement.
 Napa produces a unique world-respected product based on a low impact, renewable resource.
 It has the potential to continue producing that product for centuries, as french vintners have done, if a decision is made to protect the resource and to stop the urban development that threatens it.
-An economy that depends on ever increasing profits or a never ending number of participitants will build itself beyond what the resource can support, the resource will become incidental to the economy and more profitable development will take its place.
+An economy that depends on ever increasing profits or a never ending number of participants will build itself beyond what the resource can support, the resource will become incidental to the economy and more profitable development will take its place.

 Better not Bigger Eben Fodor